 Testing

-Test connections individually before combining servers and monitor agent runs for detailed error messages
+Test connections individually before combining servers and monitor agent logs for detailed error messages